rahulyhg/nasa-astrology-picture-of-the-day/readme.txt

 === Plugin Name ===
 Contributors: ianwww
-Tags: astrology, APOD, pic-of-the-day, nasa, space Requires at least: 4.0
+Tags: astronomy, APOD, pic-of-the-day, nasa, space, pictures Requires at least: 4.0
 Tested up to: 4.2.2
 Stable tag: 4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allow your readers to enjoy NASA's Astrology Picture of the Day on your blog with this easy to use and setup plugin.
+Allow your readers to enjoy NASA's Astronomy Picture of the Day on your blog with this easy to use and setup plugin.

 == Description ==

-This simple plugin will grab the NASA Astrology Picture of the Day and create a new post with it.
+This simple plugin will grab the NASA Astronomy Picture of the Day and create a new post with it.
 You can choose which username it will post under as well as whether or not to go ahead and publish on creation.

 Using this plugin will required you get an API Key from NASA, which is very easy to get.
 This does not utilize an RSS feed and does not post duplicates.